VioletaPet/website-makeover/README.md

 # website-makeover

-My friend is a self-employed yoga teacher with a website that is in dire need of a makeover!
+My friend's website that is in dire need of a makeover!
 This is where the magic will happen ✨